 Things you should consider before you sell

-Deciding to sell your practice is a big decision, one that takes a lot of planning and preparation.
+The sale of your accounting practice is a big decision, one that takes a lot of planning and preparation.
 Here are a few things that you should consider before you decide to sell:

-- Is selling your practice the right decision? – Is it the right decision for your future?
+- Is selling your practice the right decision? – Is sale the right decision for your future?
 Would internal or external succession be more appropriate?

 - How might your staff and clients react? – Both feature prominently in a buyer’s decision so how can you provide some assurances?